Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Experimental Methodology

 \textbf{Metrics.} We use Instructions Per Cycle (IPC) to evaluate the performance of single-core workloads.
-For multi-core workloads, we evaluate the system throughput using the weighted speedup metric~\cite{eyerman2008system,snavely2000symbiotic, michaud2012demystifying}.
+For multi-core workloads, we evaluate the system throughput using the weighted speedup metric~\cite{eyerman2008system,snavely2000symbiotic, michaud2012demystifying}.\atbcrcomment{2}{We did not look at other metrics.}

-\iscanew{\textbf{Comparison Points.} We compare \mech{} to memory controller/DRAM co-design techniques.
-First, DARP~\cite{chang2014improving} intelligently schedules per-bank refresh commands to idle banks while the memory controller is in write mode to reduce delays imposed by refresh operations on memory demand requests (e.g., load instructions executed by the processor).
-Second, DSARP~\cite{chang2014improving} implements DARP and modifies DRAM chips and the interface to perform a refresh operation in one subarray and a memory accesses in another subarray and thereby hide the latency of refresh operations and reduce delays they impose on memory requests.
-We modify DARP and DSARP such that they consider victim row refresh operations issued by Deterministic RowHammer Protection (\cref{subsec:smd_rowhammer_protection}) and attempt to reduce delays these operations impose on memory requests.}
+\iscanew{\textbf{Comparison Points.} We compare \mech{} to memory controller/DRAM co-design techniques. \microrevlabel{DQ1}\microrevd{First, DARP~\cite{chang2014improving} intelligently schedules per-bank refresh commands to idle banks while the memory controller is in write mode\atbcr{1}{.
+Doing so reduces} delays imposed by refresh operations on memory demand requests (e.g., load instructions executed by the processor).} Second, DSARP~\cite{chang2014improving} implements DARP and \omcr{2}{also} modifies DRAM chip \atbcr{1}{design} and the \atbcr{1}{DRAM} interface to \atbcr{2}{concurrently} perform a refresh operation in one subarray and a memory access in another subarray, thereby hid\atbcr{1}{ing} the latency of refresh operations and reduc\atbcr{1}{ing} delays they impose on memory requests.
+We modify DARP and DSARP such that they \omcr{2}{also} \atbcr{1}{reduce delays imposed on memory requests by} Deterministic RowHammer Protection's (\cref{subsec:smd_rowhammer_protection}) victim row refresh operations.}